cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.4 Scenario four(applying timesteps)

-The final MAE of train set is around 0.06 and the one of test set is around 0.30.
-Also, the RMSE between real data and predicted data is around 340843.
+The final MAE of the train set is around 0.06, and the one of the test set is around 0.30.
+Also, the RMSE is around 340843.
 Out of all scenarios, the predictive graph shows to have the most differences.
 However, in the last part, there is a somewhat akin tendency.

 ![Figure 9](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioFour.png)